 Consider getting help.

-- The Department for International Trade (DIT) offers services for exporters including the Passport to Export programme providing training, planning and support.
+- The Department for International Trade (DIT) offers support and advice services for new and established exporters.

 - The British Chambers of Commerce and your local chamber of commerce offer export services, support and events.